a-riceeater/rel/CONTRIBUTING.md

 Now that you understand how the file structure works, you may add your own custom interperter functions, or any other bug fixes.

 ## Pull requests
+Once you believe that your addition or bug fixes are ready to be published, you may submit a pull request.
+Please make sure to fix all conflicts (if possible) before submitting.

+**Your code will be reviewed with the guidelines below, so if you want your code to be published, then make sure it follows the guidelines.**